Green Lantern Corps: Power ring

 The first appearance of a power ring was in All-American Comics #16 on July 14, 1940, the flagship title of comic book publisher All-American Publications, which featured the first appearance of Alan Scott.
 Creator Martin Nodell cited Richard Wagner's opera cycle The Ring of the Nibelung and the sight of a trainman's green railway lantern as inspirations for the combination of a magical ring and lantern.
 Scott's ring is powered by the Green Flame, a magically empowered flame contained within a metallic alien orb that was found and forged into a lantern and ring by a lampmaker named Chang.
 Later writers revised this to be a fragment of the Starheart, a mystical object created by the Guardians of the Universe to contain magic.

 When the Green Lantern character was reinvented, beginning with the introduction of Hal Jordan, the magic ring concept was replaced with a scientifically based one.
-The new version of the ring is created by the Guardians of the Universe, who also create the Green Lantern Corps.
+The new version of the ring is created by the Guardians of the Universe, who also created the Green Lantern Corps.

-Capabilities

-No hard upper limit to the power ring's capabilities has yet been demonstrated; it is often referred to as the most powerful weapon in the DC universe.
+Powers and abilities

-The ring can generate solid energy constructs that can be modeled into whatever shape the user desires.
-It also generates a protective force field that enables the user to fly and survive in space.
+A weapon of considerable power, the power rings are considered one of the most powerful weapons within the DC Universe, most notably able to generate green energy that can be molded into whatever shape and form the user desires.
+These "constructs" typically appear as physical objects, as well as protective force fields that enables the user to fly and survive in space.

-Power rings are able to give off electromagnetic radiation of various frequencies.
-This radiation can be focused by the wearer into a beam, similar in appearance and effect to a laser.
-They also allow real-time communication between the different alien species of the Corps, translating all languages in the universe.

-Limitations

-Green Lantern rings possess a limited amount of charge and must be periodically recharged.
+While powerful, power rings have limitations; Green Lantern rings possess a limited amount of charge and must be periodically recharged.
 Various devices and abilities can drain the ring of its power against the will of its wearer, or absorb its energy for later use.

-Originally, power rings were unable to affect objects colored yellow.
-The reason why the rings were unable to affect yellow objects has changed from writer to writer.
+Furthermore, they were originally unable to affect objects colored yellow, with varying explanations from writers.
 In early stories, it was because of a necessary design flaw.
 Gerard Jones revised this, in a story that revealed that the Guardians could change the weakness at will.
 In Green Lantern: Rebirth, the "yellow impurity" is the result of the fear entity Parallax being imprisoned in the Central Power Battery.

-By far, the most significant limitation of the ring is the willpower of the wielder.
-Only people with exceptional willpower can use a ring, a restriction which makes use of the rings by average individuals difficult.
+The most significant limitation makes only people with exceptional willpower able to use them, making it difficult for average individuals.
 Power rings originally possessed programming to prevent the wearer from killing sentient beings.
 This restriction was rescinded by the Guardians to combat the Sinestro Corps, then for the general execution of their duties.